 If your friend is another caregiver, chances are they have a similar life, and all you will need to say is, “X had an accident last night, and I was up till 1.”
 They intuitively know the full impact of what that means.
 People who have not lived the life may sympathize, but they don’t get it.
 A caregiver friend knows how to encourage you and to make realistic suggestions about what you need.
-I encourage you to use the Caregiver Connection if you don’t have such a friend.
+I encourage you to seek out other caregivers and make connections with them through church or support groups.

 Keep Medical Appointments

 Monitor your health.
-All too often, caregivers cancel their medical appointments and wind up getting a severe medical problem due to overlooking a symptom.
+Often, caregivers cancel their medical appointments and wind up getting a severe medical problem due to overlooking a symptom.
 Pay attention, and don’t cancel the doctor’s appointment.
 72% of caregivers report not going to the doctor when they need to go resulting in 23% saying their health is worse due to neglecting their health.

 I Should Take My Own Advice

 I am bad about this myself.
 We go to the doctor so much for my husband’s appointments that I don’t want to go for myself.
 I want to avoid going back because I’m tired of being in that environment.
 However, my husband pushes me to go, which is the right thing for him to do, and I take his advice.
 I also admit I’m in that 23%.
 My health has been negatively affected by being a caregiver because I have neglected it by developing bad health habits—primarily not getting sufficient sleep.
-Therefore, while I tell you what you should do, I’m also realistic enough to know that it’s very difficult not to fall into the traps of self-preservation to just get the job done and mover on by continuing the bad habits.
+Therefore, while I tell you what you should do, I’m also realistic enough to know that it’s tough not to fall into self-preservation traps to get the job done and move on by continuing the bad habits.

 Find something you enjoy doing as a diversion.
 I listen to audiobooks as I work.
 You might like television or radio.
 Find something as an escape, though, to brighten your day.
 A perfect choice would be something to make you laugh.
 Laughter is excellent healing medicine!